richgel999/ufo_data/README.md

 See also: 9/19/52

 ## Event 434
-Date: 9/20/1952
-Description: Air Ministry, London: A number of airmen and officers of the R.A.F., Topcliffe, observed an UFO.
-As it descended it was swinging in a pendular motion like a falling leaf.
-Pendulous motion ceased and object began rotary motion about its own axis.
-Suddenly accelerated at an incredible speed.
-(9/19/52, cont’d) It was not identifiable with any known aircraft and acceleration was in excess of that of a shooting star!
-Craft was silver in color and circular.
-(Operation Mainbrace)
-Type: ufo sighting
-Reference: [Pea Research](https://www.academia.edu/9813787/GOVERNMENT_INVOLVEMENT_IN_THE_UFO_COVER_UP_CHRONOLOGY_based) (B1-E p31,450, B1-G p43)
-Location: North Yorkshire, England
-See also: 9/20/1952

-## Event 435
 Date: 9/21/1952
 Description: Six RAF jets on maneuvers over the North Sea saw a “sphere” heading towards them, coming from the direction of the English fleet.
 It was tracked on radar then disappeared and reappeared behind them.
 One Meteor pilot attempted an intercept but was completely outrun by the UFO.
 Capt.
 Ruppelt was later told by RAF Intelligence that the incidents of the past three days caused the RAF to officially recognize the UFO situation.
 Type: ufo sighting